Source-free Video Domain Adaptation by Learning from Noisy Labels: Conclusion

 \section{Conclusion}

-In this work, we address the relatively under-explored problem of source-free video domain adaptation and propose two simple yet effective approaches \method{} and \methodj{}.
+In this work, we address the relatively under-explored problem of source-free video domain adaptation and propose two simple yet effective approaches: \method{} and \methodj{}.
 Our framework is based on self-training in which we generate noisy pseudo-labels for the target domain data using the source pre-trained model.
-We argue that the presence of noise in the pseudo-labels hinders the adaptation performance and exploits the deep memorization effect to select clean samples in order to increase the quality of the pseudo-labels.
-Furthermore, we demonstrate that the teacher-student framework enhances the overall reliability of the adaptation training process, resulting in further performance improvements.
-Our methods consistently outperform the state-of-the-art image-based and video-based UDA methods without any source domain videos.
-We hope this perspective for video domain adaptation will help us approach other domain adaptation settings for videos.
+Moreover, if we can filter out the noisy samples with varying $\tau$ using our proposed approach and use only the clean samples for fine-tuning, we achieve state-of-the-art performance without any video-specific modeling.
+To mitigate this issue of noisy pseudo-labels impeding the adaptation performance, we leverage the deep memorization effect~\cite{arpit2017closer} to identify and select the clean samples.
+Furthermore, we demonstrate that the quality of the clean samples can be improved by introducing a teacher-student framework, which in turn enhances the overall reliability of the adaptation training process and results in further performance improvements.
+Our methods consistently outperform recent image-based and video-based UDA methods without any source domain videos, thus establishing a new state of the art across several benchmarks.

+While it is true that we get approximately $90\%$ accurate pseudo-labels for the HMDB $\xrightarrow{}$ UCF task, we want to emphasize that this is not always the case.
+For instance, in the EPIC-Kitchens dataset, the source-only model generates pseudo-labels with only about 42.0\% \textit{clean samples}.
+As demonstrated in Table~\ref{tab:epic} and Figure~\ref{fig:split-ratio}, training with all pseudo-labels without filtering the clean samples leads to sub-optimal performance.
+This underscores the importance of selecting an appropriate keep-rate ($\tau$).
+We would like to emphasize that the success of our method relies on the noise level in the pseudo-labeled target domain samples and the network's ability to avoid memorizing them.
+These might fail when the amount of noise is too much (e.g., 90\% noisy samples).
+Nonetheless, as demonstrated empirically, our method is effective even with a reasonable noise level.